GenesisInc/bible-analysis/README.md

 - get bible text using references

         ❯ task ref -- genesis 1:1
-            In the beginning God created the heavens and the earth.
+            nwt  : In the beginning God created the heavens and the earth.

         ❯ task ref -- genesis 1:1-1:6
-            In the beginning God created the ... the waters.
+            nwt  : In the beginning God ... and the waters.

         ❯ task ref -- genesis 1:25-2:2
-            And God went on to make the wild animals of the ... been doing.
+            nwt  : And God went on to make the ... that he had been doing.

         ❯ task ref -- song of solomon 1:3
-            The fragrance of your oils is pleasant.
-Your name is like a fragrant oil poured out.
-That is why the young women love you.
+            nwt  : The fragrance of your oils is pleasant. ... why the young women love you.

         ❯ task ref -- 2 john 2
-            because of the truth that remains in us and will be with us forever.
+            nwt  : because of the truth that remains in us and will be with us forever.

         ❯ task ref -- 2 john 1:2
-            because of the truth that remains in us and will be with us forever.
+            nwt  : because of the truth that remains in us and will be with us forever.

-## one-time tasks
+## tag entities

-If you have the bible text in files, we need to load them to a json file using below task.

-- generate bible-data.json from files

-        ❯ task generate-json
-            task: [generate-json] uv run bible.py --generate

-        Bible data successfully written to bible_data.json

-Now, you have the whole bible in a single file: bible_data.json instead of ~1200 files.

-Once we have the bible_data.json from above task, we can parse and extract the interested details using below task.

-- extract entities
+- tag entities

-        ❯ task extract
+        ❯ task tag-entities
-            task: [extract] uv run bible.py \
+            uv run main.py \
-            --extract \
+            tag-entities \
-            --bible-json "bible_data.json" \
+            --input-file "${bible_file}" \
-            --output-json "bible_entities.json" \
+            --output-json "${out_json}" \
-            --output-csv "bible_entities.csv"
+            --output-csv "${out_csv}" \
+            --translation "{{.CLI_ARGS| default .translation}}"

+        data successfully written to data/nwt_entities.json
-        Entity and occupation extraction complete.
-JSON results saved to bible_entities.json CSV results saved to bible_entities.csv
+        CSV results saved to bible_entities.csv

-Now, you have bible_entities.json bible_entities.csv with below summary of entities.
+Now, you have bible_entities.json & bible_entities.csv.

-You may proceed to use other tasks to query occupations, persons, orgs etc mentioned in bible.
+You may try to query occupations, persons, orgs etc

-Please remember these data is generated programmatically and accuracy is about 50%
+NOTE: Please remember these data is generated programmatically and UNVERIFIED.

 [1]: https://github.com/GenesisInc/bible-text